-Following are common treatment options that may be used alone or in combination for local or advanced breast cancer.
+Following are common treatment options that may be used alone or in combination.

 Radiation therapy is almost always delivered after lumpectomy to destroy cancer cells that may be hidden in normal-appearing breast tissue.
 Research shows that a person with a small tumor who has radiation therapy after a lumpectomy has similar survival rates and risk of recurrence as someone who has a mastectomy.

 Post-mastectomy radiation therapy is sometimes necessary.
 For those patients with a high risk of the cancer growing back on the chest wall area (after mastectomy and/or axillary surgery), radiation can lower this risk.
 Radiation therapy may also be used for people who have metastatic breast cancer to control symptoms from specific areas of cancer involvement, such as bone or brain metastases.